BioHarmony-Foundation/KnowledgeBase/InnerTruths.md

 No matter your view of the divine, the earth and our natural world is undoubtedly connected to us on a level above our physical understanding.

 ## Art and Culture
 The beauty of our environment flows naturally into our artistic expression.
-Whenhumans embrace their bio-region, it will undoubtedly mold their culture.
+When humans embrace their bio-region, it will undoubtedly mold their culture.
 Life is more beautiful when we embrace and celebrate this connectedness.